 The Bible often has the same influence on people, even just in our culture.
 Certain quotes have worked their way into everyday language like “turn the other cheek”, or calling someone a “Judas” for example.
 Sometimes though, there are some serious misquotes.

-Being a fan of Austen taught me to pay attention to quotes, double-checking them even when I'm pretty sure.
-Especially when there is so much fan fiction, movies, and pop culture around her work.
+I have to be wary of misquotes, especially when there is so much fan fiction, movies, and pop culture around her work.
 When I was preparing this post, I went to copy down a quote from Sense and Sensibility.
 I checked the book, and, well, it wasn't there!
 I was remembering a line from one of the movies instead.
 How often do we quote something that sounds "right", but it is not from scripture?

 “God helps those who help themselves.”